 subsystem_slwrap_drawDetect with the Simulink model:

-1. In your MATLAB Current Folder, right-click the model and click
+1. In your MATLAB current folder, right-click the

-Open from the context menu.
-Drag the generated subsystem to the model.
-Connect the subsystem to the MATLAB Function block.
+VehiclePedestrianDetector.slx model and click Open from the context menu.
+Drag the generated subsystem from the library to the model.
+Insert the subsystem between From Multimedia File and Video Viewer block.

-2. Double-click the subsystem and verify the parameter values.
+2. Double-click the subsystem and configure these parameter values:

 3. Click Apply, and then click OK.

-On the Simulink Toolstrip, in the Simulation tab, click on simulate the model.
-After the simulation is complete, the Video Viewer block displays the video of vehicle and pedestrians detected of the video input.
+On the Simulink Toolstrip, in the Simulation tab, click on Run to simulate the model.
+After the simulation is complete, the Video Viewer block displays the video of vehicle and pedestrians detected in the video input.